fenago/katacoda-scenarios/azure-functions/azure-functions-python/intro.md

 Welcome to your Azure Functions Lab Exercise!

-In this Lab we will create your first function hosted on Linux.
+In this Lab we will create your first python Azure function.